Lightning-AI/pytorch-lightning/docs/LightningModule/properties.md

 ---
 #### experiment
-An instance of test-tube Experiment which you can use to log anything for tensorboarX.
+An instance of test-tube Experiment which you can use to log anything for tensorboardX.
 ```{.python}
 self.experiment.add_embedding(...)
 self.experiment.log({'val_loss': 0.9})